MyBadProjects/keyBinder/README.md

 So to use this you would have to do `Bind('q', print)` to print the key (q) when pressed.
 There is nothing else to the script as it is just a single class for simplisity!

+*Note: This was unarchived for a minute on 27/05/2022 to rename the project from keyBinder, to KeyBinder - fitting my Github's naming style.*